tyuownu/micvision/readme.md

 This package uses the `stage` to simulate the real environment, you can use the `stage_ros` from the ROS or use the `stage_ros` that we provide.
-The difference between these two versions is, the laser scan data provided by the `stage` is very accurate while the data provided by the `stage_ros` is corrupted with noise.
+The difference between these two versions is, the laser scan data in `stage_ros` provided by ROS is very accurate while the data provided by us is corrupted with noise.

 The package also has two parts: `mapping` and `navigation`.